GOVTNZ/web-standards/guidance/assessment/tests/usability/printable-web-pages.md

 	* search form.

-	If these are on the printed copy of the page, record a failure, note the cause in the comments field and move to the next test.
+	If these are on the printed copy of the page, record a failure, noting the reason.

 4. **_[Optional]_** Try to print the page in colour, using the printer's settings.
-If the page's text content does not print out in black and white by default, record a failure, and note the cause in the comments field.
+If the page's text content does not print out in black and white by default, record a failure, and noting the reason.